wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 findf(X,2).
 ```

-A possible solution is to cut the altenative clause when `fact(0,1)` is demostrated.
+A possible solution is to cut the altenative clause when `fact(0,1)` is satisfied.

 ```prolog
 % fact(+N,F) => F is the factorial of N